Happy International Left-Handers Day: Celebrating Lefties In Singapore

 In April 2021, Amita beat Yala Alborova from Uzbekistan to become the first Singaporean fencer to earn a spot at the Olympics (Tokyo 2022).

-On 18 Jun this year, Amita put Singapore on the world map again by claiming a historic bronze at the Asian Championships in Wuxi, China.
+On 18 Jun 2023, Amita put Singapore on the world map again by claiming a historic bronze at the Asian Championships in Wuxi, China.

-Coming up next, alongside wushu exponent Jowen Lim, Amita will be a flag bearer for Team Singapore at the Hangzhou 2022 Asian Games, which will see 431 athletes from the Republic (our largest Asiad contingent!) heading to China later this year to compete in 32 sports.
+Alongside wushu exponent Jowen Lim, Amita was also a flag bearer for Team Singapore at the Hangzhou 2022 Asian Games, which saw 431 athletes from the Republic (our largest delegation to an Asian Games ever) heading to China to compete in 32 sports.

 Table tennis player Koen Pang